rjosih/jwt_api/README.md

 * PUT `/api/:id` - Update item by id
 * GET `/webhook` - Get webhook
 * POST `/webhook` - Create webhook

-## Features
-As earlier mentioned: secure and create a real working user-system.
-Also generate a new token when the old expires, therefore it's a refreshed token that isn't in use for the moment.